PeaceDeadTS/pbc-image-cropper/PROJECT_CONSTITUTION.md

 - The primary cropper layout is a **responsive grid**:
   - Mobile / small viewports: single-column flow (Original Image → Cropped Preview → Settings) for readability.
   - Desktop (`lg` and above): a 5-column grid split as **2 + 2 + 1** (Original Image – 2/5, Cropped Preview – 2/5, Settings – 1/5) so that image panels get most of the horizontal space.
-- Vertical sizing of the Original Image and Cropped Preview panels should be **bounded by the viewport height** (e.g., using a `max-height` based on `100vh` minus header and paddings) to avoid overly tall panels on large screens.
+- Vertical sizing of the Original Image and Cropped Preview panels should remain **content-driven and readable**; the page may scroll vertically when needed instead of forcing everything into a single viewport height.
-- Prefer page-level scrolling over nested scrollbars inside the Original Image or Cropped Preview panels; inner scrollbars should be avoided unless there is a very strong UX reason.
+- Prefer page-level scrolling over nested scrollbars inside the Original Image or Cropped Preview panels; local scrollbars should only be introduced when they clearly improve usability and must **never** break the visibility of critical controls (resolution info, filename, Save button).

 ### 4.4 React & Components